Visit our new Energy Careers Website! www.GetIntoEnergyFlorida.com

-The Florida Energy Workforce Consortium (FEWC), formed in 2006, is developing solutions to meet the current and future work force needs of the state’s energy industry.
-Organized by the Governor’s workforce investment board, Workforce Florida, Inc., the FEWC includes representatives from state economic development, workforce development, education, organized labor as well as major electric utilities and associations.
+The Florida Energy Workforce Consortium (FEWC), formed in 2006, is developing solutions to meet the current and future workforce needs of the state’s energy industry.
+Originally organized by the Governor’s workforce investment board, CareerSource Florida, Inc., FEWC formed its own 501(c)3 in 2016.
+FEWC includes representatives from state economic development, workforce development, education, organized labor as well as major energy utilities and associations.

 The consortium’s primary goals are to develop accurate projections of future energy industry work force needs detailed by occupation and to prioritize those needs for focused educational and recruiting efforts.
 To ensure that solutions are developed in a sustainable and well-coordinated fashion, the FEWC is addressing several key objectives:

 Career Awareness: Improving the image of the industry and introducing to Floridians the high-paying jobs and career paths within it.